pvdz/tenko/tests/testcases/README.md

 /(?<輸>foo)/
 ```

-This is only necessary for safe transport.
+This is only necessary for safe transport and because markdown does not have an escape sequence to support this.
 The irony is not lost on me.

-If an input test case contains literal characters outside the 32-126 range, it will automatically convert them to this escape when auto-updating the test.

 ### Options